saltstack/salt/doc/topics/aws.rst

 Rename on Destroy
 =================
-When instances on AWS are destroyed, there will be a lag between the time that the action is sent, and the time that Amazon cleans up the instance.
+When instances on EC2 are destroyed, there will be a lag between the time that the action is sent, and the time that Amazon cleans up the instance.
 During this time, the instance still retails a Name tag, which will cause a collision if the creation of an instance with the same name is attempted before the